snowdrop/kubernetes-info-webhook/README.md

 ./create-default-webhook-configuration.sh
 ```

 The `create-default-webhook-configuration.sh` will create a default `MutatingWebhookConfiguration`

+## Teardown

+./delete-all.sh

 ## TODO

 * Fix scripts to work with `kubectl` as well as `oc`
 * Provide configuration options for scripts
-* Add delete script